-This bill amends the audit process for towns, school districts, and village districts, introducing stricter compliance measures and penalties for failures to complete required audits.
-Key changes include the amendment of RSA 21-J:19, which now mandates that audits be completed within one year after the close of the fiscal year, and the introduction of a fine of up to $500 per day for noncompliance, as outlined in the new RSA 21-J:20-a.
-The bill also requires that completed audit reports be posted on the governing body's website and reviewed at public meetings to enhance transparency.
-Additionally, the commissioner of the Department of Revenue Administration is tasked with consulting the Department of Education regarding audits related to school districts, ensuring a coordinated approach to financial oversight.
+This bill, HB 121-FN, amends the audit process for towns, school districts, and village districts in New Hampshire, introducing stricter compliance measures and penalties for noncompliance.
+Key changes include the amendment of RSA 21-J:19 to require audits to be completed within one year after the close of the fiscal year, and the introduction of a fine of up to $500 per day for failure to meet audit requirements, as established in the new RSA 21-J:20-a.
+The bill also mandates that completed audit reports be posted on the governing body's website and reviewed at public meetings to enhance transparency.
+Additionally, it allows the Department of Revenue Administration to order forensic audits and clarifies the process for imposing fines on districts that do not complete audits on time.

 Statutes affected: As Amended by the House: 21-J:19, 21-J:20, 21-J:21, 198:4-f